MacleanS/frontenddeveloper/README.md

 Fork this repository & commit your changes to your local branch (don't publish them on GitHub, please.)

-Add a build step to `gulpfile.babel.js`, or add a different build step, if you prefer.
+Add a build step to `gulpfile.babel.js`, or build on yourself. (npm commands are fine, for example).
+That build step should take the code from `src/main/`, package it if that's necessary, and then move it into the temporary `target/` folder.

 **Replace the README.md** file with instructions on how to set things up & run the code.
 Please also include the NPM & Node version numbers, to make sure we're using the same.\